KAPUNI GREEN HYDROGEN PROJECT

 While this project is limited to four turbines in the current location, it is a key early step in the region and Aotearoa's emission reduction journey, as it will provide learnings and the market development required to support larger renewable and decarbonisation projects.

-Projects like this take many years to develop and consent, and this is one first projects ready for construction that couples wind generation with hydrogen production, creating new technical capability and new skilled jobs and opportunities in Aotearoa.
+Projects like this take many years to develop and consent, and this is one of the first projects ready for construction that couples wind generation with hydrogen production, creating new technical capability and new skilled jobs and opportunities in Aotearoa.

 PROJECT TIMELINE